 Karen DeVore, the law school's business services specialist, should be listed as the person who will verify that you were employed at the law school (e.g., you worked as a research assistant, law scholar, teacher scholar, or in some other capacity).

 I need to list a contact email for the law school.
 Who may I list?

 To whom shall I send my character and fitness certification?

 If you are applying for admission to the Maryland bar, please note that Maryland character and fitness forms will be sent to the School of Law by the examining attorney on the character and fitness committee.
 Applicants applying to the Maryland Bar do not need to forward paperwork to the School of Law.

-For all other states, all forms should be mailed to the attention of Katie Rolfes at the University of Baltimore School of Law, 1420 N. Charles St., Baltimore, Md.
-21201 or faxed to Rolfe's attention at 410.837.4450.
+For all other states, all forms should be mailed to the attention of Katie Rolfes at the University of Baltimore School of Law, 1420 N. Charles St., Baltimore, MD 21201 or faxed to Ms. Rolfe's attention at 410.837.4450.
 Be sure to include your full name, date of graduation, return address, requested due date for the document, and your phone number or email address in case there are questions for you.
-You may contact Katie directly through email or by calling 410.837.4479.
+You may contact Ms. Rolfes directly via email or by calling 410.837.4479.

 Depending on the state’s form, the specific questions asked, and your personal situation, a variety of information may be provided.
 Some examples of information that might be reported include whether the student has been on academic probation and disciplined, had honor code violations, criminal offenses, involvement in civil suits, discharge from employment or the armed forces, along with other information that a student may have disclosed on an admissions application.